crashoverride777/swifty-ads/README.md

 ### Disable Ads (In App Purchases)

-Call the `disable()` method and banner and interstitial ads will no longer display.
+Call the `disable()` method and banner, interstitial and rewarded interstitial ads will no longer display.
-This will not stop rewarded videos from displaying as they should have a dedicated button.
-This way you can remove banner and interstitial ads but still have rewarded videos.
+This will not stop regular rewarded videos from displaying as they should have a dedicated button.
+This way you can remove banner, interstitial and rewarded interstitial ads but still have regular rewarded videos.

 ```swift
 SwiftyAds.shared.disable()